HarrierPanels/sql/mysql/README.md

 gh webhook forward --events=push --repo=HarrierPanels/sql \
                 --url="http://localhost:8080/github-webhook/"
 ```
 Then DB & CMS coding backup is carried out locally by the Shell script.
 The backups are put into a local Github repo folder.
-When done Ansible will make git push ([see below](#push)).
+When done Ansible will make git commit ([see below](#push)).

 Triggered out by GitHub Webhook a declarative pipeline (Jenkinsfile) job (Build, Test, & Deploy) is started by the Jenkins controller using as its agents EC2 instances started and terminated when the job is done by AWS EC2 Plugin.